learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0302-class-relations.md

 2. **Aggregation** represents a whole-part relationship where parts can exist independently.
 3. **Composition** is a stronger whole-part relationship where parts cannot exist independently.
 4. **Inheritance** represents an "is-a" relationship and promotes code reuse.
-5. **Realisation** is about implementing interfaces and focusing on behavior.
+5. **Realisation** is about implementing interfaces and focusing on behaviour.
 6. **Dependency** is a weak, often temporary relationship between classes.

 Remember that good object-oriented design is not just about using these relationships, but about using them appropriately.
 Always consider the SOLID principles and the "composition over inheritance" guideline.